2 Days in Heraklion: Enjoy an Amazing City Break in Crete

 2 days in Heraklion

-In the settlement, it’s also possible to visit their museum, and the surrounding green fields as well as to enjoy the local hospitality.
+In the settlement, it’s also possible to visit their museum, explore the surrounding green fields, and enjoy the local hospitality.

-There are several other incredible villages in this wine region, but also churches and monasteries.
+There are several other incredible villages in this wine region.
 Most wineries offer lunch or appetizers, but local tavernas shouldn’t be overlooked.

 In the village of Kyparissi, about half an hour from the city center, Yannis’ Taverna is a place that ticks every box for food, wine, and a unique atmosphere.
-The place lacks electricity, so you will be eating strictly in a candlelight dim-lit dining room, surrounded by fragrant house wine barrels, and Cretan music.
+The place lacks electricity, so you will eat strictly in a candlelight dim-lit dining room, surrounded by fragrant house wine barrels and Cretan music.

 Relax by the Sea in Heraklion